janadamec1/dvanactka/README.md

 Please contact us in case you would like to purchase the commercial license enabling to use the cloned repository without providing your app source code.

+### Why open-sourced municipality app?

+Cities often end up in software solutions that lock them to products and services provided by one company (i.e. vendor lock-in).
+Having the app with open source code can enable municipality to maintain control over the source code and still enable paid contractors to improve the product.

 ## Contributing

 Please contact us using the contact form at [dvanactka.info](https://dvanactka.info) before changing or implementing your ideas.